 At first I felt like this was a negative experience, but now I think it is actually what needs to happen.
 And you can bet your bottom dollar that this Post Office branch has been signed up for Public Breastfeeding 101 by The Badass Breastfeeder herself.
 This is now my favorite NIP location.
 These women were not abusive.
 They were given every opportunity to be rude if they wanted.
 They were simply surprised.
 They likely never see this.
 They likely have not been exposed to women breastfeeding comfortably and uncovered in public.
 Breastfeeding a running, talking, squealing toddler no less.
 In fact, I did my job today.
 Sure, they could have been more mature about it, but let’s take this mission in stride.
 I normalized breastfeeding for a few women.
 Maybe next time they will not be so surprised.

-***If you or anyone you know would like to have more support nursing in public please sign up for my free e-mail course Become a Badass Public Breastfeeder in 7 Days.
+***If you or anyone you know would like to have more support nursing in public check out my free course Become a Badass Public Breastfeeder in 7 Days.

 Abby Theuring, MSW